Phronima sedentaria

 Phronima sedentaria is a species of amphipod crustaceans found in oceans at a depth of up to 1 km.
 They are large in size relative to other members of the family Phronimidae.
-Individuals may be found inside barrel-like homes, created most commonly from the tunics of select species of tunicate, where they rear their young.
+Individuals may be found inside barrel-like homes, created most commonly from the tunics of select species of pelagic tunicates; Phronima females appropriate these tunics and rear their young within.
 P. sedentaria is known to employ multiple feeding strategies and other interesting behaviors, including daily vertical migration.
-The species is also known by the more common names “pram bug” and “barrel shrimp.”
+The species is also known by the more common names pram bug and barrel shrimp.

 Description

 Phronima sedentaria is the largest and most abundant species in the family Phronimidae.
 Sexual dimorphism is reflected between male and female members in the more extended and prominent antennae of the males relative to the short, reduced ones of females.
 More obviously, the size discrepancy between males and females distinguishes them further.
 Females measure up to 42 mm (1.7 in) long, while males are only 15 mm (0.6 in) long.
 This species also possesses a complex optical system which involves the use of two sets of compound eyes.
-Both sets use bundles of crystalline cones to process visual information: one set faces ventrally and one set faces dorsally.
+Both sets use bundles of crystalline cones to process visual information: one set ("medial eyes") faces dorsally and one set faces laterally ("lateral eyes").

+The medial eyes have a very small retina, but very large compound eyes.
+The compound eyes occupy the entire dorsal surface of the head, collecting light, and guides the light down crystalline cones like optical fibers, until they hit the medial retina.
+This is hypothesized to be camouflage against mid-water predators.
+While most of its body is transparent, retinas are necessarily opaque to function effectively.
+By using optical fibers, a large light-collecting surface can be combined with a small retina.

+The medial compound eyes are extremely fine, with an angle of $0.25^\circ$ between ommatidia.
+However, this was at the price of a restricted visual field; each eye can only see an angular width of $15^\circ$, and both visual fields are largely overlapping, meaning that they have fine binocular vision in a narrow beam aimed directly above.